How To Save Fees in Bitcoin Smart Contracts: a Simple Optimistic Off-chain Protocol: On-chain vs off-chain protocols: comparison and assessment

-We make a comparison between our protocol for off-chain execution and the standard on-chain contract execution.
-The main benefits of our new protocol are the following: \begin{itemize} \item Reduced fees in the best case.
-If the contract is brought to completion through off-chain steps, then only three transactions are appended on the blockchain, independently from the size of the original contract.
-This significantly reduces the cost for deep contracts.
-Moreover, even if the contract is only partially executed off-chain, two off-chain steps are enough to bring the execution cost on par with the original on-chain contract.
-Any additional off-chain step further reduces the cost. \item No state rollbacks.
-Under the assumption that at least one contract participant is honest, we have that if an off-chain step has been completed, no adversary will be able to put on-chain a transaction related to any previous state.
-Indeed, after $\tx{Init}$ is appended on-chain, the next transaction to be appended will be the root of a graft.
-Since the latest grafts are enabled first, an honest participant will always be able to redeem $\tx{Init}$ with the latest graft before an earlier one can be appended.
+We compare our protocol for off-chain execution against the standard on-chain contract execution protocol.
+The main benefits of our new protocol are the following: \begin{itemize} \item {\bf Only three fees in the best case.} If the contract is brought to completion through off-chain steps, then only three transactions are appended on the blockchain, independently from the size of the original contract.
+This significantly reduces the cost for deep contracts. \item {\bf No more than two additional fees in any case.} Indeed, the worst case is met when some adversary forces the participants to move the execution on-chain after the stipulation phase, \eg, by redeeming $\tx{Head}$ with $\tx{Init}$ immediately.
+In such case, participants only have to pay for the on-chain execution costs, plus two more fees for $\tx{Head}$ and $\tx{Init}$.

+Note that if the participants complete at least two off-chain steps, that is already enough to bring the execution cost on par with the original on-chain contract, even if some participant misbehaves on the third step.
+Moreover, any additional off-chain step beyond the second one further reduces the cost of recovering from future adversarial behaviours. \item {\bf No state rollbacks.} After a honest participant completes an off-chain step reaching a contract node, no adversary can put on-chain a transaction corresponding to an earlier node, effectively rolling back one or more execution steps.
+Indeed, after $\tx{Init}$ is appended on-chain, the next transaction to be appended must be the root of some graft.
+The graft corresponding to the last off-chain step has a shorter timelock \wrt other graft, so the honest participant is able to put its root on-chain before any adversary can do the same with another graft.

-\item No additional waiting in the best case.
-With every off-chain step, the timelock on the next graft decreases, reaching 0 when a leaf is reached.
+\item {\bf No additional waiting in the best case.} With every off-chain step, the timelock on the next graft decreases, reaching 0 when a leaf is reached.

+\end{itemize} On the other hand, the main drawbacks of off-chain execution are the following: \begin{itemize} \item {\bf Two additional fees in the worst case.} As already mentioned above, in the worst case we do have to pay two more fees.